Dinhors/gittest/README.md

 # gittest
-this is junt for test
+this is junt for test.
+this is my second test.